 Should You Be Concerned?

-However, if this goes on for weeks or even months there may be an impact to not only closing on time but also mortgage rates.
-However, for now homeowners and homebuyers should be able to close their loans as planned.
+However, if this goes on for weeks or even months there may be an impact on not only closing on time but also mortgage rates.
+However, for now, homeowners and homebuyers should be able to close their loans as planned.
 The first thing you should do is check with your Loan Officer as to what their procedure is if the shutdown continues.

-How Mortgage Transactions Are Tied To The Government:
+How Mortgage Transactions Are Tied To The Government

 When you apply for a mortgage there is a form that is included with the initial disclosures package you sign called the 4506-T. It’s included with the Loan Estimate, Equal Credit Opportunity Act form, Appraisal Disclosure form and others.
 The 4506-T is not a mortgage company document; it actually comes from the IRS.

 Just after the market crashed in 2008; lenders were not willing to close mortgage loans if the results from the 4506-T were in.
 This presented a lot of problems for people buying homes with specific close dates.

-Impact On Mortgage Rates:
+Impact On Mortgage Rates

 Higher levels of borrowing can put pressure on bond yields and that may end up affecting consumer mortgage rates.
 Be sure to visit our Mortgage Rates page where we update daily the current market and outlook for mortgage rates.

-Processing A 4506-T:
+Processing A 4506-T

 The IRS is in charge of processing the 4506-T form and typically it takes 48-72 hours to receive the verification.
 At times it can take 7-10 days; all depends on how many requests they have to process and how busies they are.

-What If The Request Was Not Processed Before The Shutdown?:
+What If The Request Was Not Processed Before The Shutdown?

 Don’t panic just yet.
-If you have a high credit score, low debt to income ratio and plenty of equity your mortgage company may not require they receive the results prior to you closing.
+If you have a high credit score, low debt to income ratio, and plenty of equity your mortgage company may not require them to receive the results prior to your closing.
 And for those that have less than perfect credit; you can also remain calm.

 What underwriting will do is completely up to them since they make the final decision however if you’re purchasing a home they may waive the requirement so you can close on time.
 It really helps if you have a strong file but if not you still may find underwriting is willing to work with you so that you may close on time.

-As for homeowners trying to refinance; you also might receive a waiver as well but a more likely solution is underwriting will extend your lock out to see if they can get it in before closing.
+As for homeowners trying to refinance; you also might receive a waiver as well but a more likely solution is underwriting will extend your lockout to see if they can get it in before closing.
 For a refinance having a strong credit profile and low debt really helps getting the waiver to close without the 4506-T results.